Last updated on September 4th, 2022 at 09:52 pm

 - Your experience level using a pressure washer

-For larger homes, expect to use around 150 gallons of water and very large homes, expect to use around 240 gallons of water.
+For larger homes, expect to use around 150 gallons of water.
+For very large homes, expect to use around 240 gallons of water.

 If you have experienced workers helping with the job, you can reduce the time it will take and the amount of water used.